FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 High: 33 | Low: 41

-|Was looking like a legit top tier piece for North Texas during their upswing until he got hurt.
+|Was looking like a legit top-tier piece for North Texas during their upswing until he got hurt.
 The Little Toros need him back. – Buzz

 |39 (-5)